xzenglab/KG-MTL/README.md

 ```

 # Datasets
 We provide the files of knowledge graph DRKG, and the datasets used in DTI and CPI tasks.
-However, we found that the original links of the Human and C.elegans datasets were unavailable, so we put the source files in the path `datasets/original`
 + DRKG https://github.com/gnn4dr/DRKG
 + BindingDB https://www.bindingdb.org/bind/index.jsp
 + Human http://admis.fudan.edu.cn/negative-cpi/